-Symposium proposals should be submitted as soon as possible, but no later than January 31, 2008.
+Symposium proposals should be submitted as soon as possible, but no later than February 3, 2012.
 Proposals that are submitted significantly before this deadline can be in draft form.
 Comments on how to improve and complete the proposal will be returned to the submitter in time for revisions to be made before the deadline.
-Notifications of acceptance or rejection will be sent to submitters around February 9, 2008.
+Notifications of acceptance or rejection will be sent to submitters around February 24, 2012.

 The submitters of accepted proposals will become the chairs of the symposium, unless alternative arrangements are made.
-Symposium organizing committees are responsible for the following:
+Symposium organizing committees are responsible for:

-- Writing short calls for participation and registration, which AAAI will distribute to its membership - Additional publicity of the symposium, especially to potential audiences from outside the AAAI community - Reviewing requests to participate in the symposium and determining symposium participants - Collecting submissions for the symposium working notes from the selected participants - Scheduling the activities of the symposium - Preparing a short review of the symposium, to be printed in AI Magazine.
+- Writing short calls for participation and registration, which AAAI will distribute to its membership - Additional publicity of the symposium, especially to potential audiences from outside the AAAI community - Reviewing requests to participate in the symposium and determining symposium participants - Collecting submissions for the symposium technical reports from the selected participants - Scheduling the activities of the symposium - Preparing a short review of the symposium, to be printed in AI Magazine.